xC0dex/APIWeaver/README.md

 }
 ```

-And that's it! 🎉 Your application now has a fully functional, AOT-compatible Swagger UI.
-Head to `/swagger` in your browser to check it out.
+That's it! 🎉 Your app now has a fully functional, AOT-compatible Swagger UI.
+Open `/swagger` in your browser to check it out.
 For more examples and advanced configuration, check out the [documentation](docs/Getting-Started.md).

 ## 🛠️ Roadmap